diamondjones2019/Credit-Data/README.md

 # JupyterNotebooks
-Creating visualization with open datasets in Python using Jupyter Notebooks
+Learning to collect, clean and analyze open datasets using Jupyter Notebooks